 Minimally invasive bypass surgery can improve blood flow to the heart without the potential complications, without the use of a cardiopulmonary bypass machine and the long recovery time associated with conventional CABG surgery.open heart surgery.

-Beating heart surgery is done while your heart is still beating, so you don't need the help of a heart-lung bypass machine.
-There are two types of minimally invasive coronary bypass surgery:
+Beating heart surgery is performed while your heart is still beating so you don't need help from a doctor Cardiac bypass device and lung, there are two types of minimally invasive coronary bypass surgery:

 First: Minimally Invasive Direct Coronary Artery Bypass (MIDCAB)

-If your doctor recommends MIDCAB surgery for you, you won't need help from a heart-lung bypass machine to keep your heart beating during the procedure.
+If your doctor recommends MIDCAB for you, you won't need the help of a heart-lung bypass machine to keep your heart beating during the procedure.

-You'll also need smaller incisions in the chest to access the coronary arteries compared to a single, large incision in traditional CABG surgery.
+You'll also need smaller incisions in the chest to access the coronary arteries, compared to one large incision in traditional CABG surgery.

 Small incisions expose only areas of the arteries that need to be grafted rather than the entire heart in open CABG surgery.